janvmusic/Learning/data-intensive-apps/chapter11.md

   - Invalidate cache

 **Change Data Capture (CDC)** => it's the process of observing all data changes written to a db and extracting them in a form in which they can be replicated to other systems

+**Write ahead log** => Basically before writing your db record, there's a write in the WAL then if something happens you restore it from here.